JStefanik9631/theros/content/Theros Campaign 1/Party Info/Party Journal.md

 4. The same half of the party encountered [[Dagoth]], the chosen of Erebos. [[Dagoth]] informed the party that he would be taking [[Phylin]]'s body as well as the newly recused [[Jigrask]].
 The party did not protest.
 5. The other half of the party decided to looks for any treasure that [[Phythaezea]] had.
 They found a hidden alcove that contained [[Gotarez]], a chef who was kept for several years as a slave.
 He informed the party of [[Phythaezea]]'s bedroom where [[Fredrick]] found a lot of treasure.
 6. [[Fredrick]] ordered [[The Butler]] to take all of the treasure.
 After weeks of not being fed, [[The Butler]] jumped at [[Fredrick]], biting into his neck.
+7. [[Fredrick]] was missing after investigating the treasure room.
+The party found the [[Crown of Antigonos]] nearby and assumed his disappearance had something to do with it.
+The party had [[Corvel]] attune to the crown and meet with [[The Butler]] who confirmed [[Fredrick]] was taken by him for not feeding him. [[The Butler]] brought the party together to his location and his true appearance was revealed.